trungkoiiNe/t_schedule/QUICK_START.md

 1. A "Sign in with Google" button
 2. After signing in, your TDMU schedule will load automatically
 3. A beautiful list of your classes

+## How It Works

+This package:
+1. ✅ Automatically fetches Google Client ID from TDMU API (`/authconfig`)
+2. ✅ Uses **Expo AuthSession** with web client ID (no Android/iOS client needed)
+3. ✅ Opens Google login in a secure web browser
+4. ✅ Exchanges the ID token with TDMU to get access token
+5. ✅ Fetches and displays your schedule

+**No Firebase setup, no SHA-1 fingerprint, no Google Cloud Console access needed!**

 ## Next Steps